bmvdgeijn/WASP/README.md

 5. Compile snp2h5 (optional: only needs to be done if you plan to use snp2h5 or fasta2h5).
 First modify the snp2h5/Makefile to point to the Anaconda (or HDF5) installation directory.
-For example:
+For example open [snp2h5/Makefile](snp2h5/Makefile) with a text editor and modify the HDF_INSTALL variable to point to your Anaconda installation directory:

 		HDF_INSTALL = $(HOME)/anaconda

 	Now compile snp2h5 using make:

-		cd snp2h5
+		cd WASP/snp2h5
 		make